Kansas City

 Overview

 The State of Missouri is home-ruled and allows local jurisdictions to set their own building codes.
 The State of Missouri has not adopted statewide building or energy codes.
+Kansas City has adopted the 2021 IECC with amendments.
 To learn more about Missouri’s building energy codes, please visit the State Policy Database.

 Commercial

 Kansas City has the authority to set its own building codes.
-The city council adopted the 2012 IECC with amendments.
-The city’s zEPI score for their commercial energy code is 50.1.
+The city council adopted the 2021 IECC.
+The city’s zEPI score for their commercial energy code is 46.50.

 Residential

 Kansas City has the authority to set its own building codes.
-The city council adopted the 2012 IECC with amendments.
-The city’s zEPI score for their residential energy code is 54.4.
+The city council adopted the 2021 IECC.
+The city’s zEPI score for their residential energy code is 49.50.

 Low-energy use requirements